UNESCO Learning City Award

 - send the application to their country’s National Commission for UNESCO.

 Each National Commission for UNESCO can nominate up to two cities for the award.
 An international jury comprising experts in the field of LLL representing all UNESCO regions will then select the cities per region to receive the UNESCO Learning City Award.
-The next round of applications will open on 17 May 2021.

 Who is eligible for the award?